mojo2012/whatsnear/frontend/README.md

-# whatsnear
+# whatsnear frontend
-Find people near you.
+The frontend to whatsnear.